HassaanAbbasi/Candlestick-Graphs/README.md

-# Scotiabank-Stocks-Graph
+# Candlestick-Graphs
-This repo is used to host my Scotiabank stocks graph.
+This repo is used to host my live candlestick stocks graph.
 Using Python, Pandas, and Bokeh, I process data from Yahoo Finance and present it on a candlestick chart.
-The graph I created shows daily stock data from January 1995 to the present.
+The graphs created show daily stock data from the day the company debuted on the stock market to the present.

-The chart can be viewed at https://scotiabank-stock.herokuapp.com/.
+The chart can be viewed at https://candlestick-stocks.herokuapp.com/.

 ## Built With
 * [Pandas](https://pandas.pydata.org/) - Python data analysis library